164th Regiment (United States): World War II

-The 164th Infantry, a unit of the North Dakota National Guard, entered federal service 10 February 1941 at Williston.
-Before deployment overseas, the 164th was relieved from assignment to the 34th Infantry Division.
+The 164th Infantry entered federal service 10 February 1941.
+Before deployment overseas, the 164th was relieved from assignment to the 34th Infantry Division on 8 December 1941.

 Commanded by Colonel Earle Sarles, the 164th transited the South Pacific ferry route in March 1942 to New Caledonia.
 There they joined the 182nd Infantry Regiment and the 132nd Infantry Regiment, in addition to artillery, engineer and other support units to form a new division on 24 May 1942, designated the Americal Division.
 The name Americal was derived from a combination of the words America and New Caledonia.
 The regiment spent nearly five months in combat training.
 In September, Colonel Sarles, a National Guard officer, was replaced as commander of the regiment by Colonel Bryant E. Moore, a West Point graduate.
 Moore would subsequently be promoted to command an infantry division in Europe, and the regiment would serve under other commanders, almost all of whom advanced to general's stars.

 Arriving at Guadalcanal on 13 October 1942 ahead of its brother regiments as emergency reinforcement for the 1st Marine Division, the Regiment was the first U.S. Army unit to engage in offensive action during World War II in the Battle of Guadalcanal.
 Between 24 and 27 October, elements of the regiment withstood repeated assaults from Japanese battalions and inflicted some two thousand enemy casualties.
 The 1st Marine Division commander, Major General Alexander Vandegrift, was so impressed by the soldiers' stand that he issued a unit commendation to the regiment for having demonstrated "an overwhelming superiority over the enemy."
 In addition, the Marines took the unusual step of awarding Lt.
 Colonel Robert Hall, commander of the 3rd Battalion, 164th, with the Navy Cross for his role in these battles.